ErringMelkor/Mod-Hispano-Multijugador-de-Balance-y-Detalle/Improvements​.md

     [GDFIX] Made colonization speed account for paused colonies (thank you Alxe for the suggestion) [GDFIX] Added a lot of Obsessions to various cultures (thanks Tony for the suggestion) [GDFIX] Political Movement support from Wealth now scales against the political strength from wealth levels, meaning that the support of a single wealthy individual is much more significant than support from a large number of poor individuals (thank you rskhm | BPM for the suggestion))
-    [GDFIX] The 'Force Nationalization' wargoal now requires you to control all your own states instead of requiring you to occupy the enemy capital (thank you to BamBam for the suggestion)
     [GDFIX] GDP owned by your country in other countries now counts towards the reinvestment multiplier, so that a country with a massive investment pool from foreign holdings will not have it artificially boosted further (thank you to Blackpoolgo4it2 for the suggestion)
     [GDFIX] Machinists and Engineers now contribute to the Investment Pool under economic setups where they receive dividends (thank you to CaelReader for the suggestion)
     [GDFIX] Added Grocery taboo to Jewish religion to reflect their dietary restrictions (thanks nullpotato for the suggestion)